DMooij/programmeerproject/README.md

 The webpage is initialized with a map of Europe, a barchart and a donut chart.
 On the map the European countries are coloured in different shades of green, reflecting the amount of avocados the country imports/exports (what is shown depends on what is selected from a checkbox).
 On hovering over a country the exact amount of avocados imported/exported is shown.
 On click on a country the two other graphs are updated to show data of the selected country.
 The barchart shows the amount of avocados consumed per inhabitant in the period 2010-2015.
 The donut chart displays the health perception indicated as percentage of one of the 3 categories bad/very bad - fair - good/very good.
 This chart can be updated according to gender (total/male/female) using a dropdown menu.
 Finally, the webpage features a slider to select a year for the data of the map and donut chart.

 # Copyright
+## Product
+Conditions for use, reproduction and distribution of the code are stated in LICENSE.

 ## Sound
 - [Avocado song](https://www.youtube.com/watch?v=JNsKvZo6MDs)